lleger/elixir-school/lessons/advanced/metaprogramming.md

 ## Unquote

 Now that we can retrieve the internal structure of our code, how do we modify it?
-To inject new code or values we rely use `unquote/1`.
+To inject new code or values we can use `unquote/1`.
 When we unquote an expression it will be evaluated and injected into the AST.
-To demonstrate `unqoute/1` let's look at some examples:
+To demonstrate `unquote/1` let's look at some examples:

 ```elixir
 iex> denominator = 2